Remove wood stove fine dust from the air with an air purifier

 Quick to: advice and product

-An air purifier against the corona virus.
+An air purifier against the flu virus.
 Does it help?
 We will answer that question for you here.
 In the meantime, the virus has a tight grip on the world.
 It’s true that the government has drawn up a number of measures for protection.
 Nevertheless, there is a group in need of additional protection.
 You have to think of, for example, people who are still at work or in the office.
-According to some, an air purifier would help against the corona virus.
+According to some, an air purifier would help against the flu virus.
 Read more about it here.

 Current measures